-We first examined this claim in LBF; Fig. \ref{fig:lbf} shows aggregated performance curves of the tested algorithms (for individual plots see Sec. \ref{sec:performances_appendix} in the Appendix).
+We first examined this claim in LBF; Fig. \ref{fig:lbf} shows aggregated (normalised) area under the curve AUC performance curves of the tested algorithms (for individual plots see Sec. \ref{sec:performances_appendix} in the Appendix).
 MANSA outperforms both IQL and QMIX by a notable margin in half the maps (4 of 8).
 Moreover, even in maps where QMIX performs poorly, e.g., Foraging-10x10-3p-5f-v2, Foraging-10x10-5p-3f-v2, MANSA is able to use QMIX to significantly outperform IQL (compare performance of vanilla QMIX versus MANSA in plots in Sec. \ref{sec:performances_appendix}).
 This is due to MANSA correctly identifying states that benefit from CL (and those that do not) and there activating CL to achieve significant performance gains.
 The empirical results serve to validate MANSA's preservation of MARL convergence properties and its ability to leverage both CL and IL to deliver higher performance.
-In Sec. \ref{sec:sc_ablation} of the Appendix, we show the results of an ablation study of the the switching cost parameter.
-So long as the value of this hyper-parameter is roughly in the correct order of magnitude, MANSA performs well and thus is is relatively easy to tune.
+In Sec. \ref{sec:sc_ablation} of the Appendix, we show the results of an ablation study of the switching cost parameter.
+So long as the value of this hyper-parameter is roughly in the correct order of magnitude, MANSA performs well and thus is easy to tune.

-Next, we examined the claim in SMAC, Fig. \ref{fig:smac} shows the aggregated win rates for a range of SMAC maps (for full set of plots of individual maps see Sec. \ref{sec:performances_appendix} in the Appendix).
-MANSA's aggregate performance is superior to both baselines.
+We next examined the claim in SMAC.
+Fig. \ref{fig:smac} shows the aggregated normalised AUC results across a range of SMAC maps (for full set of plots of individual maps see Sec. \ref{sec:performances_appendix} in the Appendix).
+MANSA's aggregate AUC performance is superior to both baselines.
 It also outperforms all baselines in all maps except \emph{3s5z\_vs\_3s6z}.
 MANSA's flexibile choice of MARL method allows it to avoid the failures of IQL in maps such as \emph{1c3s5z}, \emph{3s5z}, \emph{2s3z}, and \emph{MMM2} without heavily relying on CL (MANSA's CL call rates are shown in Table \ref{table:calls_to_cl_SMAC} of the Appendix).
 Similarly, MANSA avoids the failures of QMIX in \emph{2m\_vs\_1z} and \emph{corridor}.